When we think about climbing, it’s glamor that first comes to mind.

 On big walls, there’s another issue when you need to do a number two.
 The portaledge is only so big, and when it’s got a cover over it, you may be eager not to have your tent smell of it.

 So one of the best ways to do what you’ve got to do, is to keep your climbing harness securely on and do it over the edge of the bivouac, while holding the poop tube or bag underneath you.
 Luckily there’s no part of a climbing harness that goes straight down the middle, so you have plenty of room to poop without making your equipment dirty.
-You can actually attach the poop tube to your climbing harness, too, so you’re hands are free to clean up once you’re done.
+You can actually attach the poop tube to your climbing harness, too, so your hands are free to clean up once you’re done.

 One thing is for sure: when climbing on big walls, you can expect your climbing partner to always be near you when you poop.
 But hey!
 I guess this is an important part of building the trust relation that you need anyway when you’re putting your life in the hands of your belayer.